Build what your competitors can't buy.

 Maintenance mode is a product strategy.

-When the vendor decides your version is the prior generation, security patches keep coming and nothing else does.
-The roadmap moves to the upgrade tier.
+When the vendor decides your version is the prior generation, the roadmap moves to the upgrade tier.
 The platform you've built years of process around becomes a depreciating asset on their books, and a flat cost line on yours.

 Now they want you to pay for the privilege of staying.

-Instead of paying millions to migrate from one vendor prison to a newer one on a higher tier, migrate to something purpose-built for your business.
+Instead of paying millions to migrate from one vendor prison to a newer one, migrate to something purpose-built for your business.
 Yours to direct.
 No vendor can sunset it.

 The Widening Gap